North Carolina is worst in nation for workers, new report says

 The NC Department of Labor, which oversees workplace safety, inspections for advanced manufacturing, inspections for industrial equipment, wage and labor disputes, and workforce development, has a total budget of nearly $50 million and nearly 400 employees.
 This agency plays a major role in making sure workers are protected and that workplaces are safe.
 The investment that the state makes in this agency shows that we care about our workers and we want them to prosper.

 Once again, I do not believe the study you cited is objective or credible.
 I am not surprised that a left-of-center organization published an article that is critical of a state that is largely under Republican control.Rep.
-Jon Hardister
+Jon Hardister, Republican candidate for labor commissioner.

+Winston, however, argues that North Carolina needs to "strengthen" its labor laws to be "more fair for our workers."

+The time is now for North Carolina’s elected officials to step up for workers and keep our economy strong.

 While the CNBC ranking did mark North Carolina favorably in the economy and the access to capital for business owners, it only gave North Carolina a C+ in cost of living and a C- in "life, health and inclusion" and the majority of the ranking did not deal with labor rights such as wages and employment protections, which is the focus of the Oxfam America data.